hplogsdon/hplogsdon/_posts/2009-11-08-installing-ruby-rubygems-and-rails.markdown

 	=> Call with -d to detach
 	=> Ctrl-C to shutdown server

-and check to see that its running on http://$IPADDRESS:3000/ And click on the link "About your application’s environment" which will run a bit of rails code, which is just enough to either give indication of no problem, or an error.
+and check to see that its running on http://$IPADDRESS:3000/ And click on the link "About your application's environment" which will run a bit of rails code, which is just enough to either give indication of no problem, or an error.
 On this server, I must have missed the configuration to install sqlite3-ruby from ports.
 I'm getting a sqlite3-ruby not found error.
 So I'll run:

 	$ cd /usr/ports/databases/rubygem-sqlite3
 	$ sudo make install clean